 - From the fabric for the top binding, pocket binding, and exterior base accent (Postal Stripes in our sample), cut the following:

 NOTE: This stripe fabric was printed on the diagonal; you do not need to cut your pieces on the bias.
+If you choose a regular stripe, you could certainly cut on the bias to get the same effect.
+Remember, you need extra fabric to cut on the bias.

 Use the assembled base pattern to cut TWO